ecargo/EventSourceProxy/README.md

 ### NuGet

-The version of the library in this repository is published as `EventSourceProxy.NetStandard`.
+The version of the library in this repository is published as `ECargo.EventSourceProxy.NetStandard`.

 To add it to your .NET Core project use:
 ```
-dotnet add package EventSourceProxy.NetStandard
+dotnet add package ECargo.EventSourceProxy.NetStandard
 ```

 ## Why You Want This ##